Saibot393/enhancedcombathud-mutant-year-zero/README.md

 - "draw weapon":`DrawWeapon`
 - "reload":`Reload`
 - "DEFEND":`Defend`

+**You need to reload the game to apply the changes to the descriptions!**

 Due to the way movement works in Mutant Year Zero the Movement Tracker is not (yet?) available to in this implementation.